Marco Island Dentist Details Primary Causes of Halitosis and How to Resolve It

 However, when halitosis persists despite such measures or is a chronic or especially malodorous condition, you should probably see a dentist who can determine the underlying cause to help find a resolution.

-With a focus on functional and cosmetic dentistry, Dr. Jonathan Van Dyke and Dr. Brian Garcia of Southwest Florida’s Island Tower Dentistry are intimately familiar with all dynamics that can cause halitosis and have expertise in helping patients address their bad breath, no matter the cause.
+With a focus on functional and cosmetic dentistry, Dr. Jonathan Van Dyke of Southwest Florida’s Island Tower Dentistry is intimately familiar with all dynamics that can cause halitosis and have expertise in helping patients address their bad breath, no matter the cause.
 Read on to learn more about what may be causing your halitosis and how to treat it.

 What Causes Bad Breath?